-Another way to say it is that Adam Smith’s economic and moral theories postulate that an economy works best with a free-market where everyone works for their own interest (due to the self interest and shared interests of many, free-markets are guided to positive outcomes “as if by an invisible hand”).
+Another way to say it is that Adam Smith’s economic and moral theories postulate that an economy works best with a free-market where everyone works for their own interest.

 So then, to Smith, the invisible hand is used as a metaphor for how self interest and shared interest drives a free-market!
 Or, as wikipedia puts it, “a term used by Adam Smith to describe the unintended social benefits of individual actions”.

-No matter how we describe the invisible hand, the concept is the same and is arguably the main theme of Smith’s works: self interest + free-will of the many = better than having everything planned; a classical social and economic theory put forth by the liberal father of modern [classical liberal / neoclassical] economics Adam Smith.
+No matter how we describe the invisible hand, the concept is the same and is arguably the main theme of Smith’s works: self interest + free-will of the many = better than having everything planned by the state; a classical social and economic theory put forth by the liberal father of modern [classical liberal / neoclassical] economics Adam Smith.

 “By preferring the support of domestic to that of foreign industry, he intends only his own security; and by directing that industry in such a manner as its produce may be of the greatest value, he intends only his own gain, and he is in this, as in many other cases, led by an invisible hand to promote an end which was no part of his intention.
 Nor is it always the worse for the society that it was not part of it.
 By pursuing his own interest he frequently promotes that of the society more effectually than when he really intends to promote it.” – Wealth of Nations, Book I, Chapter 7.
 Here the theory of Moral Sentiments is applied to economics.